red6/dmn-check/README.md

 FEEL expression language that ensures that a decision table contains only well-typed expressions.

 An example of an ill-typed expression is `[1..true]` which would describe the range between `1` and `true` which is (at lease in FEEL) not a valid expression.
-In contrast `[1..9]` is well-typed and describes the numbers from 1 to 9.
+In contrast, `[1..9]` is well-typed and describes the numbers from 1 to 9.

 | FEEL-Expression  |  Type   |
 | ---------------- | -----   |